tkem/mopidy-internetarchive/docs/config.rst

 .. confval:: internetarchive/username

    Your archive.org user name.
-This is only needed if you want to access your Internet Archive bookmarks as playlists in Mopidy.
+This is only needed if you want to access your Internet Archive bookmarks from Mopidy.

 .. confval:: internetarchive/collections